Close Menu

 Krvavec, Slovenia

 We’ve looked at Krvavec a few times on this site, and I did actually visit in person a few years back.
 Although it’s not the biggest ski resort, it is the closest ski resort to an airport in Europe.
-Ljubljana airport in Slovenia is visible from the resort and you can actually get from plane to mountain in about half an hour.
+Ljubljana airport in Slovenia is visible from the resort and you can actually get from the plane to mountain in about half an hour (if you take a taxi or hire a car).

 However there isn’t much in the way of accommodation in Krvavec itself, so you’ll most likely end up staying in Ljubljana, Kranj or Bled.
 This isn’t a bad thing though as you can also experience a bit of Slovenia too.

-The runs themselves are limited to this one mountain, and the longest run is only 2kms, so not quite on a par with France or Austria.
-But if you’re looking for a quick fix ski or snowboard session with minimal transfer time, it’s a good option.
+The runs themselves are limited to this one mountain, with around 30 kms of pistes.
+The longest run is about 2 kms, but has some good terrain for intermediate skiers as well as beginners.
+If you’re looking for a quick fix ski or snowboard session with minimal transfer time, it’s a good option.

 Check out my video review of Krvavec on Gone Travelling.